rehman6999/parallel-and-distributed-computing/README.md

-# Parallel Computing in Python

-Welcome to the **Parallel Computing in Python** repository!
+Welcome to the Parallel Computing in Python repository!
 This project contains educational resources, examples, and code demonstrating various parallel computing techniques using Python.
 The repository is structured into chapters, each focusing on specific concepts and methodologies.

-## Repository Structure
+# Repository Structure

 The repository is organized into the following directories:

-### Basics
+# Basics
 Contains introductory examples and foundational concepts for understanding parallel computing.

-### Chapters
+# Chapters
 1. **Chapter 2**: Threads and Synchronization
    - `thread_definition.py`: Basics of defining threads.
    - `thread_name_and_processes.py`: Understanding thread names and processes.